shoryax/cs193p/README.md

 🌟 CS193p Project 🌟

-Welcome to my awesome CS193p repository! 🎉 This is where I store my cool iOS apps built for Stanford's CS193p course (Spring 2021) using SwiftUI.
+Welcome to my CS193p repository! 🎉 This is where I store my cool iOS apps built for Stanford's CS193p course (Spring 2021) using SwiftUI.
 Think fun games and creative projects for iPhones! 🚀

 🎮 What's Inside?
     Memorize: A super fun card-matching game! 🃏